Cherreads

 "Damn it… shut up, me…"

-As the hours passed, the courtyard slowly surrendered to the evening.
-The sun dipped below the horizon, painting the sky with shades of deep orange and purple.
-Shadows stretched long and dark across the cobblestones, merging with the dim glow of the fountain's water.
-The air grew cooler, carrying the faint scent of ivy and wet stone.
-Milo stood silently, the quiet of the place amplifying his thoughts, his own heartbeat sounding unusually loud against the hush of the night.
-Somewhere, a soft rustle of leaves whispered, as if the courtyard itself was alive, observing him.
+As the hours passed, the courtyard surrendered to evening.
+The sun dipped below the horizon, painting the sky deep orange and purple.
+Shadows stretched across the cobblestones, blending with the dim glow of the fountain.
+The air cooled, carrying faint scents of ivy and wet stone.
+Milo stood silently, his heartbeat unusually loud in the hush of night.

 "Oh… you're still following me."

-Behind him, Raiza drew her katana from its sheath with a smooth, deliberate motion.
-The metal gleamed faintly in the dim evening light, and the soft hiss of the blade slicing through the air sent a shiver down Milo's spine.
-The street seemed narrower now, shadows stretching around them, and the quiet hum of the city faded into the tense silence between them.
+Raiza drew her katana smoothly, the blade gleaming faintly in the dim light.
+The soft hiss of metal through air sent a shiver down Milo's spine.
+Shadows stretched around them, and the city's hum faded into tense silence.

 The alley seemed to shrink around her presence, her aura radiating calm danger.
-Milo could feel the weight of her gaze, the certainty in her stance, and the deadly promise in her tone.
+Milo felt the weight of her gaze and the deadly certainty in her stance.

 "This time," she added, her eyes narrowing slightly, "no one will come to save you."

-"You're alone this time," he murmured, tightening his fists, pointing them subtly in her direction.
+"You're alone this time," he murmured, fists tightening.
 "I didn't train today… so you'll be my training session."

 "Strange… he was usually calm when I first fought him."

-"No doubt… Novara's protection system has already detected our fight.
-We're in the middle-class zone after all.
-But… it hasn't reacted yet."
+"No doubt… Novara's protection system has detected us.
+But it hasn't reacted yet."

-She glanced at Milo—he was rolling his shoulders, loosening his wrists, warming up like a predator preparing for a second hunt.
+She noted Milo rolling his shoulders, warming up like a predator.

-"Even if you're angry, even if you're worked up… your strength and speed are still far too weak to even make me laugh."
+"Even if you're angry… your strength and speed are still far too weak to make me laugh."

 Milo lifted his head, eyes sharp and cold.